Unlikely intersections problem for automorphisms of Markov surfaces: Proof of Theorem

 \begin{lemme} Let $f$ and $g$ be two loxodromic elements of $\Out^+(F_2)\simeq \SL_2(\Z)$ generating a non-elementary subgroup of $SL_2(\Z)$.
 Let $\gamma \subset X$ be a geodesic, and let $[\gamma]$ be its free homotopy class.
 Then the sequence $g^n[\gamma]$ intersects each orbit of $f$ only finitely many times. \end{lemme}

 \begin{proof} This follows from the previous lemma and the fact that $j(\cdot)$ is $f$-invariant so it is constant in each orbit of $f$. \end{proof}

 Recall the definition of $M_{\Phi_f}$, $\tilde M_{\Phi_f}$, $\rho_\infty$ and $\alpha_f$ from Theorem \ref{ThmHyperbolisation} (here we consider $f \in \Mod (\tilde S)$ if we are in the orbifold case).
 In $M_{\Phi_f}$, the number of simple closed geodesics of length $\leq L$ is finite (for every $L>0$); thus, in $\tilde{M}_{\Phi_f}$, given any upper bound $L$, there are only finitely many homotopy classes of simple closed curves {\sl{up to the action of $f^\Z$}} (Note that, since $\alpha_f$ acts by isometry, each closed geodesic $C\subset \tilde{M}_f$ gives rise to infinitely many geodesics $\alpha_f^n(C)$ with the exact same length). \paragraph{\bf Proof of Proposition \ref{PropSaddlePeriodicPointBOundedOrbit} (2)} Fix a generator $a$ in $\pi_1 (S)$ where $S$ is either the punctured torus or the genus 1 torus with an orbifold singularity of index $q$.
-Set $k$ to be the degree of the finite cover $\tilde S \rightarrow S$ in the orbifold case and $k=1$ otherwise.
+Set $k$ to be the index of $\pi_1(\tilde S)$ in $\pi_1 (S)$. and $k=1$ otherwise.
 The element $a^k$ gives rise to a closed geodesic $A$ in $\tilde{M}_{\Phi_f}$.
-From these preliminaries and the previous lemma, the sequence of homotopy classes $g^n(a^k)$ correspond to a sequence of closed geodesics in $\tilde{M}_{\Phi_f}$, with length going to infinity because $f$ acts by isometry on $\tilde M_{\Phi_f}$.
+From these preliminaries and the previous lemma, the sequence of homotopy classes $g^n(a^k)$ corresponds to a sequence of closed geodesics in $\tilde{M}_{\Phi_f}$, with length going to infinity because $f$ acts by isometry on $\tilde M_{\Phi_f}$.

 Now, $g^n(a^k)$ corresponds to a (conjugacy class of a) matrix $\rho_\infty(g^n(a^k))\in \SL_2(\C)$, and the trace of this matrix is related to the length of the geodesic by a simple formula; in particular, the fact that the length goes to infinity implies that the modulus of the trace goes to $+\infty$.
 Since for any matrix $A \in \SL_2 (\C), \Tr A^k$ is a polynomial in $\Tr A$ we get that $\Tr (\rho_\infty( g^n (a)))$ goes to infinity.
 This implies that the orbit of $q(f)$ under the action of $g$ on $\cM_D(\C)$ is discrete, going to infinity.